Keeping equipment cool

 Cooling entire systems

 Interaction between individual components, their configuration within the equipment and additional features such as housing material obviously also play a key role here.
 This also applies to the type of usage: because whereas stationary electronic equipment is usually exposed to only slight temperature fluctuations, devices such as smartphones etc. are sometimes left to lie in the direct sunlight and can thus overheat more easily.
-When simulating complete systems, 6SigmaET, now part of cadence, also relies on your CAD data.
+When simulating complete systems, CelsiusEC also relies on your CAD data.
 The individual elements can be assigned different parameters, which results in a realistic model.
 In this way it is possible for 6SigmaET to produce simulations with detailed electronic equipment in a realistic environment with up to 700 million cells in acceptable computation times.

 Overview